-(c) HOMEWORK: Homework will be assigned daily, but will not be collected.
+(c) HOMEWORK: Homework will be assigned daily, but will generally not be collected, unless it is part of the weekly quiz (which will be announced).

 It will be up to you to try all the exercises and to see me if you have any problems with them.
-To succeed in this course, it is very important that you do the exercises close after they are assigned; try to do some every day.
+To succeed in this course, it is very important that you do the exercises close after they are assigned, every day.

-The homework questions form the basis for the weekly quizzes, so if you are able to do all of the homework, then you should do fine on the quizzes.
+The homework questions form the basis for the weekly quizzes, so if you are comfortable with the homework, then you should do fine on the quizzes.